Updated: 07/07/18 | July 7th, 2018

 But this time, I used my visiting friends and my job as “tour guide” as the excuse I needed to finally push myself to this park.
-And I’m glad I did — I’ve been to many wonderful national parks in Thailand but this is one of the best.
+And I’m glad I did — I’ve been to many wonderful national parks in Thailand, but this is one of the best.

-I spent three days surrounded by dense jungle, animals, and cooling jungle air.
+I spent three days surrounded by dense jungle, animals, and cooling air.
 The highlight of my trip was the day-long jungle trek I took.
 Starting out late in the morning (9:30), my friends and I met our guide, bought our park entrance tickets, and drove to the far end of the park.
-Instead of doubling back on the main trail, we would explore another trail, hike 400 meters to see some giant flowers, head towards a waterfall, eat lunch, and then walk back to the main park entrance.
+Instead of doubling back on the main trail, we would explore another trail, hike 400 meters to see some giant flowers, head toward a waterfall, eat lunch, and then walk back to the main park entrance.

 It all seemed easy enough.
 I envisioned a well-worn trail and a mildly strenuous day hike.
-We were doing 11 km in the jungle so it wouldn’t be a cake walk, but I didn’t anticipate that this trek would be much of a challenge, especially since the last half was on the park’s main road.
+We were doing 11 km in the jungle, so it wouldn’t be a cake walk, but I didn’t anticipate that this trek would be much of a challenge, especially since the last half was on the park’s main road.

 I was wrong.

-It started out easy enough — we hiked 400 meters to visit giant parasitic flowers.
-Attaching themselves to vines, the flowers sap the life from the vines to grow.
-After 9 months, they blossom, spray their seed throughout the jungle, and die within 4 days.
+It started out easy enough — we hiked 400 meters to visit giant parasitic flowers, which attach themselves to vines, then sap the life from them to grow.
+After nine months, they blossom, spray their seed throughout the jungle, and die within four days.
 However, while in bloom, the flowers are a sight to see.

 The hike to the top wasn’t very tough.
-The trail was well-worn, had amazing vistas from which to view the surrounding jungles, and I didn’t break much of a sweat.
+The trail was well worn and had amazing vistas from which to view the surrounding jungles, and I didn’t break much of a sweat.
 On the way up, we caught sight of a troop of gibbons making their way through the treetops.
-Gibbons in Khao Sok are rare to see and it was quite amazing to see them, especially since I love monkeys.
-They moved too quickly to be photographed.
-By the time I clicked my camera, they had moved on so instead of fruitlessly capturing a photo, I just watched them in their glory.
+Gibbons in Khao Sok are rare to see, so it was quite amazing, especially since I love monkeys, though they moved too quickly to be photographed.
+By the time I clicked my camera, they had moved on, so instead of fruitlessly capturing a photo, I just watched them in their glory.

 Again, I was wrong.

 Our trail had opened up at the top of the waterfall and our guide looked at us.
-“Ok, we’ll eat lunch, but first we have to get down.
+“OK, we’ll eat lunch, but first we have to get down.
 It will be no problem.
 We have ropes, and I go first.”

 My friends and I looked at each other hesitantly.
 To get to the base of the waterfall, we were going to have to embrace our inner Indiana Jones to rappel down the side.
-As you may know, heights make me extremely uncomfortable and I opted to go down last as I worked up the courage to never look down.
+As you may know, heights make me extremely uncomfortable, and I opted to go down last as I worked up the courage to never look down.

-However, we didn’t encounter too many steep drop offs and soon I was vying to the lead the way.
+However, we didn’t encounter too many steep drop-offs, and soon I was vying to the lead the way.
 We would rappel down ropes.
 When there was no rope to guide us, we scaled the rocky sides of the waterfall, holding on to vines as we made our way down to the base.

 But the waterfall was not the worst of it.
-After lunch, we had to hike downriver, which entailed following the river, which sounds pretty simple.
+After lunch, we had to hike downriver, following the river, which sounds pretty simple.
 Walking along a river bed is normally not a challenge, but not here.
 There was no trail or easy path.
 Sometimes we had to walk on large, wet rocks, climb up the narrow embankment, or scale down vines again when the river became impassable.

 And the leeches only made it worse.
 By the time I walked out of Khao Sok, I had taken seven leeches off my legs, and a few even found their way onto my arms.
 Luckily, unlike the leeches in northern Thailand, most of these leeches were small and easy to grab off.
-Unfortunately, my friend didn’t notice one until the end, which by then had enlarged so much it left a scar on his foot.
+Unfortunately, my friend didn’t notice one until the end, which by then had enlarged so much, it left a scar on his foot.

 After the river and subsequent leech removal (cue The Life Aquatic jokes), we were in the home stretch — it was now an easy walk through a bamboo forest back to the park entrance.
 On our way out of the park we were given a farewell by another troop of monkeys.
-These weren’t gibbons and I forget their proper name but they jumped around for a while, playing in the trees, and giving us one last exciting thing to remember.
+These weren’t gibbons (I forget their proper name), but they jumped around for a while, playing in the trees, and gave us one last exciting thing to remember.

-Though tiring, this jungle trek was the most exciting in recent memory.
+Though tiring, this jungle trek was the most exciting in my recent memory.
 I left Khao Sok with a sense of rawness.
 Here the lack of people and trails let you feel as if you are exploring the jungle for the first time.
 I love the moments when you travel that make you feel as if you have unearthed a hidden gem.
-As though you had found somewhere or some place long forgotten by man.
+As though you had found somewhere or someplace long forgotten by man.
 That may not be the case, but that sense of wonderment, adventure, and exploration are what drive me on my travels.